mfbx9da4/mfbx9da4.github.io/_projects/scoreboard.md

 7. Some style changes for responsivity.

-The code was used intensively for several weeks without any major bugs in a large volleyball competition involving thousands of games.
+The code was successfully used intensively for several weeks in a large national volleyball competition involving thousands of games.